ganrad/aks-aspnet-sqldb-rest/README.md

    - Copy the private key file from the Linux VM to your local machine.
 You can use **scp** for copying the file.
    - In Azure DevOps Pipelines, select *Library* and import the private key as a secure file.

-4. Create a new *ACR connection* in Azure DevOps Services
+4. Create a new *ACR connection* in Azure DevOps Services for your ACR instance

    - In your Azure DevOps project, click on *Project settings*.
    - Use the same Service Principal credentials (appId and password) which you created in Step [2] to create an ACR connection in Azure DevOps Services.